Logosss1/3D-Reconstruction-of-Mitochondria/README.md

 This repository supports the thesis **“Simplified Convolutional Occupancy Network Based 3D Reconstruction for Mitochondria.”** The thesis documents a lightweight 3D encoder + query MLP design, BCE + Dice training, mesh extraction through Marching Cubes, and empirical differences between HeLa2 and HeLa3 reconstruction behavior.

-For that reason, the repository description intentionally follows the thesis framing and experimental scope, instead of presenting the codebase as a domain-agnostic general-purpose package.
+For that reason, the repository description intentionally follows the thesis framing and experimental scope rather than presenting the codebase as a domain-agnostic general-purpose package.

 ## Limitations